-The investment property portfolio totaled \$369 million at the end of 2021 compared with \$280 million at the end of 2020.
-Although one new property was added to the portfolio in 2021, much of the increase is attributable to favourable market conditions.
+The investment property portfolio totaled \$432 million at the end of 2022 compared with \$369 million at the end of 2021.
+The increase is attributable to favourable market conditions.
 Equitable Life has a well diversified portfolio and experienced solid appreciation and earnings over the year.